List of mashup songs

 This article lists songs of the C vs D "mash-up" genre that are commercially available (as opposed to amateur bootlegs and remixes).
 As a rule, they combine the vocals of the first "component" song with the instrumental (plus additional vocals, on occasion) from the second.
 The commercially available version of the mash-ups that do not use the original performer's vocals have been noted.
-Additionally the songs marked with an asterisk (*) were released using only the first song's name.
+Further, songs marked with an asterisk (*) were released using only the first track's name.
 Also noted is the inclusion of any other element.